maruel/query-github-runner/README.md

       edition in [Test
       Mode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option).
         - This means any self-signed kernel driver can be loaded!
+        - The only listed kernel driver providers are Microsoft and Mellanox Technologies.
     - Neither Secureboot nor Virtual TPM are enabled.
     - The OS disk is encrypted.
 Does this only mean BitLocker?
 Official documentation is not clear.